AutomatedAlchemy/Language-Model-Toolkit/README.md

   - Rename `.env.example` to `.env`.
   - Add your OpenAI API key.

-### 3. **Set Up Ollama with Docker**
+### 3. **Install and Set Up Ollama with Docker**
+- Ensure Ollama is installed on your system.
-- The project now uses Ollama, running in a Docker container, to manage language models.
+- The project uses Ollama, running in a Docker container, to manage language models.
 - Ollama is interfaced through its REST API.
-- Docker container for Ollama starts automatically if stopped by the project.
+- If the Ollama Docker container is not running, the project will automatically start it when needed.

 ### 4. **Run Your Project**
 - Simply run the `main.py` file.